 Who is driving affiliate marketing?
 Consumers!

-The reason why affiliate marketing works is that:
+The reason why affiliate marketing works even for beginners is that:

 - Most of the consumers don’t know whether the thing they’re interested in is available online, or not.
 If it does, where to find it?
 Affiliates help them by bringing that product close to them